 Watch for redirect overwrites

-Always QA the implementation both before the test launches as well as when the test has launched.
+Always QA the implementation both before the test launches as well as when the test was launched.
 Conditions can change between development and production (ideally not, but it can happen).
 An example is with Google Analytics – there have been cases where the hostname had been appended as the referring source, overwriting the original source.
 All test data looked like it came from Direct sessions.

 Goal completion is key, but don’t ignore the contextual

 Each test should have a purpose and a key metric used to measure success.
 Common metrics include form completions or checkouts.
-However, consider follow-ups from the form completers and their lifetime value.
+However, consider follow-ups from the form of completers and their lifetime value.
 For checkouts, what was the average order value?
 It is really about looking deeper than the surface to understand if an upfront ‘win’ is coming at the expense of diminished performance further down the funnel.

 Patience is a virtue